 Oschwald describes the creation of the migration framework as ‘technically sophisticated’.
 “Lancom worked iteratively through multiple workloads, implementing architectural structures and services supporting the eventual fully functional migration of Silverstripe assets to AWS.”

 He adds that with the initial scope anticipating delivery over 8 to 9 months, completion was ahead of expectations.
 “With such a complex challenge, a flexible approach was invaluable.
 Assumptions at beginning might not work in practice, so an open relationship helped steer in the right direction and ultimately to a successful conclusion.”

-Thanks to the engagement with Lancom Technology, Silverstripe has completed the first essential steps in the longer-term strategic initiative of platform standardisation.
-“In effect, the preparatory work is done and now we are campaigning with clients to move towards AWS, and enjoy the advantages available on that platform,” says Oschwald.
-“Attempting this journey on our own would have required a massive internal effort; Lancom has created automation and a well-architected framework which brings forward our plans and will accelerate our move into the AWS cloud.”
+Thanks to the engagement with Lancom Technology, Silverstripe has completed the first essential steps in the longer-term strategic initiative of platform modernisation.
+“In effect, the preparatory work is done and our clients will be able to enjoy the advantages available on that platform,” says Oschwald.
+“Attempting this journey on our own would have required a massive internal effort; Lancom has created automation and a well-architected framework which brings forward our plans and will accelerate migrations into the AWS cloud.”